OpenHelix-Team/LLaVA-VLA/README.md

 ```
 cd LLaVA-VLA
 bash  ./scripts/server/start_multi_server.sh
+# bash ./scripts/server/start_multi_server_qwen.sh(If you trained your model based on LLaVA-OneVision-0.5b, please run this script during evaluation.)
 ```
 tart model server on you own port(here is 9097)， CUDA_VISIBLE_DEVICES specifies the number of GPUs (e.g., if you have two GPUs, it would be 0,1).